Royal-Reddy-Yaparla/kubernetes/K8-resources/README.md

 ---
 ---
+### Labels and annotaions
+- Labels are used to attach identifying metadata to Kubernetes resources.
+They are designed to be used programmatically for grouping, filtering, and selecting resources.

+- labels are used to select other kubernetes resources
+ex: Labels are also used to tie resources like Deployment and Pods it’s managing

+- they can be used to store detailed information like configurations, URLs, or descriptions.
+It’s also used by tools or systems for operational purposes, e.g. ingress controller or monitoring tools.

+- annotaions are used to select external resources to kubernetes.

 ### Services
 A Service in Kubernetes is an abstraction that provides a stable network endpoint to access a set of Pods.
 Since Pods are ephemeral and can be replaced frequently, their IP addresses may change